bitcart/bitcart-woocommerce/readme.txt

 ### 5. Testing the checkout ###

 Making a small test-purchase from your own store, will give you a piece of mind.
 Always make sure that everything is set up correctly before going live.

+== Screenshots ==

+1. The BitcartCC invoice.
+Your customers will see this at the checkout.
+They can pay from their wallet by scanning a QR or copy/pasting it manually into the wallet in any of the currencies supported by your installation.
+2. Customizable plugin interface allows store owners to adjust everything according to their needs.
+3. Customer will see the pay with Bitcoin button at the checkout.
+Text can be customized.
+4. Example of sucessfuly paid invoice.
+5. Example of the store you can launch with BitcartCC ready solutions.

 == Frequently Asked Questions ==